OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/vmgroups.rst

 Specifies whether the VMs of a role have to be placed together or separately with the VMs of other role.
 This useful to combine the Host-VM and VM-VM policies.
 Affinity rules for roles are set with the ``AFFINED`` and ``ANTI_AFFINED`` attributes.

-For example to place each VM in a different host from two roles and select a set of suitable hosts for each role you may use:
+For example, I want the VMs of a database to run together so they access the same storage, I want all the backup VMs to run in a separate hosts; and I want database and backups to be also in different hosts.
+Finally, I may have some constraints about where the database and backups may run:

 .. code-block:: bash

     ROLE = [
-        NAME  = "workers",
+        NAME  = "apps",
         HOST_AFFINED = "1,2,3,4,5,6,7"
+        POLICY = "AFFINED"
     ]

     ROLE = [
         NAME = "backup",
         HOST_ANTI_AFFINED = "3,4"
+        POLICY = "ANTI_AFFINED"
     ]

     ANTI_AFFINED = "workers, backup"

 .. warning::

-  Note that a role policy has to be coherent with any role-role policy, i.e. a role with an ``AFFINED`` policy cannot be included in any ``ANTI_AFFINED`` rule.
+  Note that a role policy has to be coherent with any role-role policy, i.e. a role with an ``ANTI_AFFINED`` policy cannot be included in any ``AFFINED`` role-role rule.

 Scheduler Configuration and Remarks
 --------------------------------------------------------------------------------